citrix-openstack/blogentries/quantum_on_xenserver.md

     $ quantum net-show <network uuid comes here>

 will show the details of those networks.
-Look at the `privat` network: the `provider:network_type` is `vlan` and `provider:physical_network` is `physnet1`.
+Look at the `private` network: the `provider:network_type` is `vlan` and `provider:physical_network` is `physnet1`.
 You can also see what VLAN id is used.
 In my case, `private` is using VLAN 1000.
 These numbers are coming from the `localrc` file, see the